 The issues we face as a country are women’s issues.
 If social, political and structural barriers exist for women in electoral politics, we must find a way to alter the system.
 Our country suffers when half of its population is granted a quarter of its voice.

-Trailblazers like Sen. Mallory McMorrow provide an essential perspective on Capitol Hill.
+Trailblazers like Sen. Mallory McMorrow provide an essential perspective in our country.
 Women’s issues must be at the forefront of the American agenda — not only for lawmakers, but for the general public.
 The U.S. lags behind other established democracies when it comes to women’s representation in politics.
 But we cannot win seats if we do not run.
 At our current rate, the U.S. will not reach complete legislative parity for another hundred years.
 We must accelerate this timeline.
 Instead of asking for a seat at the table, women must demand a seat at every table.

 You can contact Ashlyn at firstname.lastname@example.org